KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-13-fundamentals-of-sql-injection.md

 |   1 |
 +-----+
 ```
-From now on, we know that we can do **mathematical operations** with integers in sql this is huge.
+From now on, we know that we can do **mathematical operations** with integers in sql, this is huge.
 <br>
 ```sql
 MariaDB [(none)]> SELECT '2-1';